 Sleep basically rules our lives.
 Almost 3000 hours per year, an average of 24 years in a lifetime, are spent sleeping.
 Although a person spends so much time in bed, the importance of a mattress is often totally underestimated.
 Millions of people in Central Europe suffer from sleep disorders.
 These cause considerable restrictions to the quality of life.
-Therefore, the enterprise from Salburg has dealt with the subject of healthy sleep for years.
+Therefore, the family enterprise from Salburg has dealt with the subject of healthy sleep for years.
 Constant collaboration with national ans international experts in the field of sleep research provides valuable information for the further development of Wenatex products.

 A pilot study was carried out with 459 people in the Sleep Research Department of the LKH Hospital Graz-South-West from October 2014 till October 2015.
 231 of the test subjects slept on a Wenatex mattress.
 The control group slept on conventional products.